andyhansen/blog/_posts/2023/2023-05-30-understanding-coupling-with-connascence.md

 The rules and language it provides allow you to make more informed decisions about how to structure or refactor your code.
 Two components are considered connascent if a change to one would require a change to the other.
 The stronger the connascence between two components, the more change is required.

-## Why should we care?

-Connascence allows you to identify code which is highly coupled.
-When your code is more coupled, a change to one entity will require more changes to the other entities around it.

 ## How is it measured?